 Are You Responsible for an Accident that Involved a Car that You Previously Sold?

 As a Dallas car accident attorney, I get calls from people getting sued for an accident involving a car that they sold.
 Sometimes the buyer doesn’t transfer the title.
 Mainly because they don’t want to pay the taxes and fees.
-Meanwhile, a title search shows the vehicle to be in your name.
+In fact, the buyer may even flip the car for a profit and sell it to someone else.
+That person doesn’t transfer to the title either.
+Meanwhile, a title is still registered in your name.

 The Simple Answer is “No.”

-Hopefully, you got a copy of a signed “bill of sale” and the title.
+Hopefully, you got a signed “bill of sale” and kept a copy along with the signed title.
+This will help you identify the person you sold the vehicle to as well as the date of the sale.
 Also, make sure you have the name, address, and contact information for the buyer.
-These items can help you prove when you sold the car.
+These items can help you prove that you sold the car.

 Instead of a “bill of sale,” you can also use Texas Application for Title (Form 130-U), It has spaces where you would fill in the names, addresses, and telephone numbers of the buyer and seller, vehicle information, price or the sale, date of the sale, etc.

 Reporting the sale to the Texas Department of Motor Vehicles

 After the transaction is complete and the buyer leaves with the car, it would be smart to report the sale of the vehicle to the Texas Department of Motor Vehicles.
 There is a form you can use, or you can simply do it online.
 You can even get a copy of the online form and a receipt showing the date you reported the vehicle sale.
 All this information can be used to show proof of the sale.